TheRoddyWMS/RoddyToolLib/README.md

 * Next

+  - patch: Upgrade to Gradle 8.3
   - patch: Added `listConfigurations`, `allBoms`, and a `...Bom` task for every Gradle configuration set.
 The `allBoms` and `...Bom` tasks generate JSON CycloneDX SBOMs in `gradleBuild/reports/cyclonedx`.
+  - patch: Added cyclonedx SBOM and test-report tarballs to GitHub releases

 * 2.4.1